hmathies/Crystal-Game/README.md

 # Crystal-game

+<h1>Technologies Used:</h1>
+HTML5, jQuery, Bootstrap, Google Fonts

+<h3>Directions: </h3>

 The objective of the game is to guess the exact number.
 If you guess over the number, you lose.

-<h3>Directions: </h3>

 1. Click on any of the four crystals, which have hidden numeric values.
 This becomes your score.
 Each crystal has a different random value between 1-12.